Dark Web Marketplaces and COVID-19: before the vaccine: Data and methods

-Our dataset contains listings crawled by $23$ DWMs between January 1, 2020 and July 7, 2020 by Flashpoint Intelligence~\cite{flashpoint}.
-The pipeline of crawling consists of entering DWMs and downloading key attributes for each active listing, as highlighted in Figure~\ref{From_listings_to_data}.
+Our dataset contains listings crawled from $30$ DWMs between January 1, 2020 and November 16, 2020 by Flashpoint Intelligence~\cite{flashpoint}, a company specializing in online risk intelligence.
+It includes the most popular DWMs in 2020, such as Hydra, White House, Empire and Dark Market~\cite{darknetstats_live_markets, broadhurstavailability}.
+The crawlering pipeline consists of authenticating into DWMs and downloading key attributes for each active listing, as highlighted in Figure~\ref{From_listings_to_data}.
 Each DWM was crawled for at least $90$ different days.
-We categorized the COVID-19 specific listings into five categories; \textit{PPE}, \textit{medicines}, \textit{medical frauds}, \textit{tests}, and \textit{ventilators}.
+We categorized the COVID-19 specific listings into \textit{PPE}, \textit{medicines}, \textit{guides on scamming}, \textit{web domains}, \textit{medical frauds}, \textit{tests}, \textit{fake medical records}, and \textit{ventilators}.
+Representative examples of listings relative to these categories are presented in Table~\ref{Categories_Keywords}, with specific listing examples in Appendix~\ref{Examples_of_listings_specific}.
 Only a fraction of the selected listings were actual COVID-19 specific listings, since mitigation measures to prevent COVID-19 spreading have also impacted illegal trades of other listings.
 For instance, a vendor might sell cocaine and mention shipping delays due to COVID-19.
 We included such cases in the category COVID-19 \textit{mentions}.
-Categories and relative examples of the listings are presented in Table~\ref{Categories_Keywords}.
 For details about data pre-processing, see Appendix~\ref{Data_preprocessing}, where we explain how we select listings related to COVID-19 and how we classify them in categories.
 We remark that our pre-processing pipeline is biased towards the English language, and this constitutes a limitation of our work.